`

 Since you are home at last.

-Dreams, a poem folded within the pages of my mother's diary.
-Written by Sayda Grey Richardson.
+Dreams, by Sayda Grey Richardson—a poem my mother had folded within the pages of her diary.